makerbase-mks/MKS-H43/README.md

 ## Hardware connect
 As we mentioned above, MKS H43 just use TTL-uart to connect to the mainboard, and we make several type of adapter boards to connect different mainboards.
 Details for the usage please refer to wiki.
 ## Marlin Config
-1. We have added the mks dwin package to Marlin V2 firmware, you can download it from:https://github.com/makerbase-mks/Marlin-2.x.x.
+1. We have added the mks dwin package to Marlin V2 firmware, you can download it from : https://github.com/makerbase-mks/Marlin-V2.X-MKS-H43.
+At the time of writing this article, Marlin officially has not merged the support of MKS H43.
-2. Just modify the board type on the "platformio.ini" to your mainboard type, just like:
+2. Just modify the board type on the "platformio.ini" according to your mainboard type, just like:
 ```
 default_envs = mks_robin_nano
 ```